aseem80/analytics-app/README.md

 This application can be built with Maven

+### How to run the program ###

+java -jar target/analytics-app-1.0-SNAPSHOT.jar "A blue shirt cost is twenty-four dollars but a white shirt is only twenty so I bought the white shirt" "new a new "

 ### Unit Test ###

 Junit is used and 6 test cases have been added